M.S. in Aerospace Engineering

 • AME 540 Probability and Statistics in Engineering Science

-• Remaining units to add to 27 can be from approved 400 or 500 elective courses
+• Remaining 12 units can be approved 400- or 500-level elective courses

 • Elective courses may be from AME, Math, Physics, or other Engineering Departments (ASTE, BME, CE, CHE, CSCI, DSCI, EE, ENE, ENGR, ISE, ITP, MASC, PTE, SAE)